Supplying local care homes with chairs to lift residents after a fall saves staff time and reduces ambulance call-outs

 A local resident sits in a Raizer chair after taking part in staff training at a care home.

-When a resident has a fall, staff use a medically-approved app to help them check for injury and assess whether an ambulance is needed.
+When a resident has a fall, staff use a medically-approved falls assessment to help them check for injury and assess whether an ambulance is needed.
 If the assessment finds they can be safely lifted, the Raizer chair is assembled around them to lift them up.
 The less time spent on the floor after a fall, the less likely they are to need an ambulance callout or a trip to hospital.

 Following an initial pilot, the Digitising Social Care programme at Bedfordshire, Luton and Milton Keynes Integrated Care System provided 174 Raizer chairs to local care organisations – mostly residential care facilities and nursing homes.